 Choose a course from the drop-down menu on the application form.
 Fill in the rest of the details and submit the form.
-You can pay either by cheque or by bank transfer.
+Payment is by bank transfer.

 How often are the exam sessions?

-There are now six dates a year for online exams (Grades 1-5) can be taken at any time, and there are three sessions each year – in March, June and November.
+There are now six dates a year for online exams (Grades 1-5) can be taken at any time, and there are three sessions each year for paper exams (Grades 6-8).
 It’s important that you choose a date that fits around any other commitments such as GCSEs or A-levels.